paquettm/eComH24S1/Codeception_LinuxDocker_Windows.md

     - Codeception\Step\TryTo
     - Codeception\Step\Retry
 ```
+We are assuming here that our project runs direct from the localhost URL and that there are no virtual servers.

 ## Building Test Suites

-We now explore writing test specification using the Gherkin language to write feature descriptions and test scenarios
+We now explore writing test specifications using the Gherkin language.
+Specifically, we write feature files which contain descriptions and test scenarios.

-The Gherkin language uses natural language with the addition of only a few simple keywords, allowing your clients to partake in the feature writing
+The Gherkin language uses natural language with the addition of only a few simple keywords, allowing stakeholders to partake in the feature writing process.
-Moreover, upon parsing of these tests, Codeception handles partial generation of the test code.
+Moreover, upon parsing of these feature files, Codeception generates function stubs which you simply complete to have functional test code.

 ### Generate Feature Files
-To generate your first feature file example, run the following command
+We generate a feature file, as an example, by running the following command:
 ```
 codecept g:feature Acceptance google
 ```
 Here we are asking codeception (`codecept`) to generate (`g:`) a `feature` in the `Acceptance` test folder with the name `google`.
-In the `tests/Acceptance` subfolder, we can find a new file named `google.feature`.
+Codeception will add the file named `google.feature` in the `tests/Acceptance` subfolder.
 Open this file, e.g.:
 ```
 nano tests/Acceptance/google.feature
 ```
-If you use nano, make your changes, then CTRL-O + ENTER to save the changed to your opened file and CTRL-X to exit.

 ### Complete Feature Files
 Let’s write the feature specification and test scenarios that make up the acceptance tests.